simoneSantoni/brokerage-firms/sources/web/README.md

 Sampling
 ========

-We started from `bloomber_export.csv` and retained the largest, unique companies (N = 100) that are not holdings of groups operating in manufactuing or service sectors.
+We started from `bloomberg_export.csv` and retained the largest, unique companies (N = 100) that are not holdings of groups operating in
+manufacturing or service sectors.
 Below is the full list:

 + legal & general assurance
 + aviva